Community Events Listing Article

 services.

-- Events or activities must be located within Manitoba, or be deemed relevant to our residents and visitors.
+- Events or activities must be located within the Winnipeg Metropolitan Region, or be deemed relevant to our residents and visitors.

-- Events should be free, non-profit or fundraising activities, or be supported / sponsored by 103.1 Virgin Radio.
+- Events should be free, non-profit or fundraising activities, or be supported / sponsored by BOUNCE 99.9.
 Business, service or political activities or any type of commercial promotion is not permitted.
 Events relating to or held by a group which conflicts with 103.1 Virgin Radio or Bell Media will not be listed.

 - To provide fair exposure to all community events listed on this calendar, listings for exhibitions (eg, art gallery exhibitions, touring displays etc) will be published for a maximum of seven (7) days only from the opening date of the exhibition.